osgi/design/rfcs/rfc0193/next/cdi-2-osgi-model.md

 2. A Component Context is activated on the current thread
     - Retrieved by the context key from the _Service Runtime State_
-3. All Reference Beans and Configuration Beans in the host Component Model are bound to objects provided by the host Component Environment 4a.
+3. All Reference Beans and Configuration Beans in the host Component Model are bound to objects provided by the host Component 4a.
 All beans in the Component Context are destroyed immediately
     - In the case of one prototype service
     - The Component Context is removed from the _Service Runtime State_ 4b.
 All beans in the Component Context are destroyed immediately
     - Only if there are no other exported Service Instances
-    - Only if the host Component Environment is not the Root Component Environment
+    - Only if the host Component is not the Root Component
     - The Component Context is removed from the _Service Runtime State_

 # 5. Configuration
 A _Configuration Model_ is part of the _Component Model_
 - Is mapped to a set of `org.osgi.sevice.cm.Configuration` objects with a given **pid**
-- Called Configurations
+- Called _Configurations_

 Configurations can have cardinality relative to the CDI container
 - **mandatory** Exactly one Configuration Instance is consumed